We’d like to introduce you to one of our trail-blazing Youth Activist Leaders, 17-year-old Georgia Chapman.

 I couldn’t believe my luck.
 I was able to learn skills in public speaking, advocacy, storytelling, media and facilitation.

 In Melbourne I was able to work on Free To Be, which is a digital mapping tool where women could drop ‘pins’ on places where they felt safe or unsafe, allowing users to tell their stories and advocate to make Melbourne a better place for young women.

 Now we’re working on ‘girl takeovers’ ahead of International Day Of The Girl on October 11.

 I aim to ‘takeover’ Sydney streets with street art to metaphorically take the streets back for girls and women who are made to feel unsafe on the streets.
 Another youth activist aims to take over the Prime Ministership for a day!

 These takeovers will be happening all over the world, by girls who might be from another country, but just like me, are passionate about making change.

 Overall, it’s been an incredible experience.
 I am so grateful to Plan International Australia, particularly our Youth Advocacy Advisor Zoe Condliffe, for providing us all with such amazing support, opportunities, and skills.

 I’m now part of a global movement of other girls doing similar work, and I no longer feel alone in my passion for advocacy.
 I can’t wait to see what I, and the other YAS Activists, can achieve in the future.” – Georgia

-If you are like Georgia and have a similar passion for gender equality and desire to create positive change in your community, apply today to become one of our Youth Activist Leaders here.
+If you are like Georgia and have a similar passion for gender equality and desire to create positive change in your community, click here to learn more about our Youth Activist Series program.
 Together, you and Plan International Australia can create lasting change.